-Judge Allen was released and rebuilt his home.
+The British released Judge Allen, and he rebuilt his home.

-In one harrowing incident, Story and her children had to flee in a canoe while Indians raided and burned their house.
+In one harrowing incident, Story and her children fled in a canoe while Indians burned their house.
 To hide from future attacks, the Story family dug a cave in the banks of the Otter Creek.
-The family worked outside and ate at the house they were rebuilding, but overnighted in the cave.

-When one of her sons discovered a pregnant woman lost in the woods -- she had been captured by Indians but left behind when she couldn't keep up -- Story took the woman in.
-Later, the newborn baby's crying drew the attention of a Tory scout, Ezekiel Jenny.
-He demanded to know where the supporters of the Green Mountain Boys were hiding.
+One day, one of her sons discovered a pregnant woman lost in the woods.
+Indians had captured the woman, but left her behind when she couldn't keep up.
+Ann Story took the woman in.
+Later, the newborn baby's crying drew the attention of a Loyalist scout, Ezekiel Jenny.
+He demanded to know the hiding place of the Green Mountain Boys' supporters.

-Story defied him, she would recall, saying: "I had no fears of being shot by so consummate a coward as he."
-Jenny continued on up the creek, and Story passed word to the Whigs that the Tories were afoot.
-Local Whigs tracked down Jenny and his scouting party, captured them and hauled them to Fort Ticonderoga.
+Story defied him.
+"I had no fears of being shot by so consummate a coward as he," she recalled.
+Jenny continued on his way, and Story told the patriots the Loyalists were afoot.
+Local patriots tracked down Jenny and his scouting party, captured them and hauled them to Fort Ticonderoga.

-Ann Story is memorialized in two locations in Vermont.
+Ann Story later married Capt.
+Stephen Goodrich.
 She is buried at the Farmingdale Cemetery in Middlebury.
 Her headstone bears the name Hannah Goodrich.
-She took the name of her third husband, Captain Stephen Goodrich.
-Meanwhile, a second marble memorial was erected at the site of her first home on Shard Villa Road, West Salisbury.
-It's next to the Shard Villa Nursing Home.
-The land for the memorial was donated by lawyer Columbus Smith, who owned the Shard Villa as a mansion.
-The monument was a gift of Fletcher D. Proctor.
+A second memorial marks her home site on Shard Villa Road, West Salisbury.
+It's next to the Shard Villa Nursing Home, once the home of lawyer Columbus Smith.